CV vs Resume: Key Differences [+ Examples]

 This guide will show you:

-- The difference between a CV and a resume compared.
+- The difference between a CV and a resume compared and explained with the help of sample documents.

-- When to use a CV and when to use a resume when applying in the US or Canada.
+- When should you use a CV vs. a resume when applying in the US or Canada?

-- What CV stands for outside of North America and what document to use when applying internationally.
+- What does a CV stand for outside North America, and what document to use when applying internationally.

 Want to save time and have your resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ resume templates and create your resume here.